code-matt/redux-react-rails-boilerplate/README.md

 The master branch is semi-educational.
 Have no experience with this stack?
 Follow the simple demo code.
 There are notifications and mouseovers trying to explain what is going on as far as Redux containers and Redux actions go.
 The clean_version branch should be used for starting projects.
+I intentionally left out displaying form validations being returned from the backend because there is enough going on already for simple boilerplate.

 ![Screenshot](screenshot.png)